roundware/roundware-web-framework/README.md

 [Roundware](http://roundware.org/) is a location-based contributory audio platform.
 This framework provides a JavaScript SDK for interacting with the [Roundware Server API](https://github.com/roundware/roundware-server).
 The goal is to enable the creation of browser-based contributory audio and audio augmented reality applications.

+Note: this is currently alpha software; this code is in flux!

 ## Code Samples

 ```html